shenwei356/LexicMap/docs/content/tutorials/index/_index.md

 ## TL;DR

+1. Prepare input files:
-1. Input files: **Sequences of each reference genome should be saved in separate FASTA/Q files, with identifiers in the file names**.
+    - **Sequences of each reference genome should be saved in separate FASTA/Q files, with identifiers in the file names**.
 2. Run:

-        # From a directory with multiple genome files
+    - From a directory with multiple genome files:

           lexicmap index -I genomes/ -O db.lmi

-        # From a file list with one file per line
+    - From a file list with one file per line:

           lexicmap index -X files.txt -O db.lmi

 ## Input